 - Phase 3: Evaluation and dissemination of findings to the patient population and wider stakeholders.

-What support is Health Innovation West of England providing?
+What support did Health Innovation West of England provide?

-We are providing advice on innovation, community engagement, healthcare inequalities improvement and seek opportunities to highlight potential gaps in available innovations to inform future developments.
-We deliver project management and coordination to the two projects detailed above and offer opportunities to take part in a programme of educational webinars and community of practice meetings to share learning across systems.
+We provided advice on innovation, community engagement, healthcare inequalities improvement and sought opportunities to highlight potential gaps in available innovations to inform future developments.
+We delivered project management and coordination to the two projects detailed above and offered opportunities to take part in a programme of educational webinars and community of practice meetings to share learning across systems.

 Update on our InHIP projects

-The evaluation of these InHIP projects is currently underway, revealing a range of valuable learnings around targeting CVD related health inequalities in deprived areas of BNSSG and BSW.
+The evaluation of these InHIP projects has now been completed, revealing a range of valuable learnings around targeting CVD related health inequalities in deprived areas of BNSSG and BSW.
 Our evaluations will form part of NHS England’s national evaluation of the InHIP projects.
 This will support a wider understanding of reducing health inequalities across England and help inform future health inequalities work.

 NHS England and the Accelerated Access Collaborative have developed the InHIP Development Toolkit.
 This toolkit can be access through signing up to the FutureNHS Collaboration Platform and is intended for anyone who is: